servertastic/servertastic-api/api2.md

 Example using white label interface: `https://api2.manage.cm/token/abc123456789`

+With APIv2 no emails are sent to the end user with the order management link.
+You must supply this to the end user yourself if you want them to complete the order using the web interface.

 ###`place`
 The `place` call allows an order to be placed using the API and an `order_token` rather than having to use the Web Interface.

 This API call supports both the `POST` and `GET` method.
 If you are supplying a `csr` then you must use the `POST` method.

 ####SSL Products
-When placing an order with the API, the order will perform an invite routine or bypass this step and place the order with the CA and jump straight to the domain approver email stage.
-The field that triggers an order instead of an invite is the `approver_email_address`, if this is set then the `technical`, `administration` and `csr` (either generated or provided) need to be provided.
-This only currently works for Domain Validated products.

-If your order uses the invite process and you do not want the invite email to be sent to the end customer then set the `end_customer_email` to `none`.
-If an email is provided for the end customer, then they will receive an email from certificate provider containing the Invite link if the order is in the invite process.
-The `reseller_unique_reference` can be any string but it must not have been previously used by the reseller, it uniquely identifies the order with the certificate provider and prevents multiple ordering in the event of a problem.

-The `technical` contact, `administration` contact and `organisational` information is optional but if the information is supplied then all of the corresponding field must be completed.
-If they are provided they cannot be edited by the customer in the order process.

-All orders can pass on a `csr` (if the approver email has been provided then it is required) so the customer doesn’t have to supply this, it can be supplied directly using the `csr` field or the API can create one using the organisation, admin contact email and domain_name fields.
+All orders can pass a `csr` (if the approver email has been provided then it is required) so the customer doesn’t have to supply this, it can be supplied directly using the `csr` field or the API can create one using the organisation, admin contact email and domain_name fields.
 If the `csr` is to be supplied, it can only be sent using the `POST` method.
 If you do not supply the `csr` and instead supply only the `domain_name` then the `csr` and `private_key` will be returned in the success response.
 But for security reasons, this information is not stored and cannot be retrieved at a later time.

 Domain validated orders can be approved in three ways, `EMAIL` (default), `FILE` and `DNS`.
 The `FILE` option requires a FILE to be placed on the server with a specific name and specific contents.
 The `DNS` authentication method requires a user to create a CNAME record in this format: